-On the other hand, User Experience (UX) refers to the user’s interaction with the screen.
-So if you were to fill out the online form, how fast and intuitive can you accomplish it?
+On the other hand, user experience (UX) refers to the user’s interaction with the screen.
+So if you were to fill out the online form, how fast and intuitively can you accomplish it?
 Do users struggle to locate the buttons?
 Are the input fields properly labelled?

 These all contribute to the overall experience of your users.